ealcobaca/pymfe/docs/source/index.rst

-.. pymfe documentation master file, created by sphinx-quickstart on Mon Apr 22 10:19:46 2019.
+..
+PyMFE documentation master file, created by sphinx-quickstart on Mon Apr 22 10:19:46 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pymfe's documentation!
+Welcome to PyMFE's documentation!
 =================================

 .. toctree::